 I am well aware that finances may be very tough for some of you.
-I ask for a minimum of \$75 (\$60 for Connect, and \$15 for the lab book), which I think is pretty reasonable cost for books in a class.
+I ask for a minimum of \$71.50, which I think is pretty reasonable cost for books in a science class.
 If this is going to be an extreme hardship for you, please don't hesitate to talk to me about it!
+Don't just shine it off, as it is 50 "gimme" points we are talking about!!!